laitrungdung2000/skipli-challege-front/README.md

 Please clone both frontend and backend code to run

 $ git clone https://github.com/laitrungdung2000/skipli-challege-front.git
 After that, you will have to install all libraries (dependencies) by running this command below,

 $ cd skipli-challege-front
 $ npm install #or npm i
 Run the command below to start application locally

 $ npm start
-Run the command below for generating documentation

 Screenshoot application
 ![Man 1](https://user-images.githubusercontent.com/41796839/217316788-ea7de472-9148-48b1-9b45-fa815d127fc6.PNG)